Education • Practice • Safer Habits

 Websites & Social

-Look-alike sites, fake support pages, DMs, malicious downloads.
+Look-alike sites, fake support pages, DMs, and malicious downloads.

 QR traps